Partial hospitalization and intensive outpatient services for substance use disorders

 Out of network providers

-Out of network providers request mental health and substance use disorder services using our authorization request forms.
+Out of network providers request mental health and substance use disorder services using our Behavioral Health authorization form.

 - Autism services